 • Demonstrated organizational and interpersonal communication skills

-• Strong planning, creative thinking, and problem solving skills as well as creative thinking
+• Strong planning and problem solving skills as well as creative thinking

 • Self-motivated, forward thinking, and able to analyze challenges and gaps